 Establishment of Whistleblowing and Consultation Channels

-We have a whistleblowing system called "SHI Group Ethics Hotline" that allows officers and employees of SHI and affiliated companies to report to or consult with the Compliance Committee Secretariat with regard to facts that violate or may violate laws or internal rules.
+We have a whistleblowing system called "SHI Group Ethics Hotline" that allows officers, employees and former employees within 1 year of resignation of SHI Group to report to or consult with the Compliance Committee Secretariat with regard to facts that violate or may violate laws or internal rules.

 In 2019, we also established a common external hotline in China for employees of major affiliated companies in the country.

 Aside from the ethics hotline that mainly serves as the whistleblowing channel for general matters related to compliance, an external consultation channel exclusive for workplace harassment was set up in 2020.

 This is a channel for consultation that is aimed at maintaining a sound workplace environment and allows employees to anonymously receive consultations on harassment-related concerns or even less serious matters such as small worries about personal relationships at the workplace.